Procedure for Using Petty Cash

 2.1 Maximum reimbursement is $75 (including tax).
 To be reimbursed, the following information is required:

-2.2 When presented with an invoice for reimbursement through the departmental petty cash, a Petty Cash Voucher must be completed.
+2.2 When presented with an invoice for reimbursement through the unit petty cash, a Petty Cash Voucher must be completed.
 The petty cash voucher, with invoice/receipt attached, will be prepared by the custodian and the appropriate approval obtained prior to reimbursement.
 Credit card receipts are not considered acceptable receipts for purposes of this policy.
 The petty cash voucher must be signed by the employee being reimbursed as proof of receipt of funds.

 2.3 The employee responsible to approve all petty cash reimbursements will not be the custodian of the float, and will be an authorized signatory on the account being charged.